 Routes into an LPFT career

-We have a range of local partners including University of Lincoln, Sheffield Hallam University, East Lindsey Technical College, Lincoln College, Stamford College and Steadfast.
+LPFT has a range of local Apprenticeship partners.
+These partners include University of Lincoln, Sheffield Hallam University, East Lindsey Technical College, Lincoln College, Stamford College and Steadfast ApprenticeTraining.

-Meet one of our Registered Mental Health Nurse apprentices, Kayna Penrose-Toms.
-Kayna was a member of the hugely successful first intake of nurse apprentices, and is now studying for a BSc Mental Health Nursing degree with the University of Lincoln, whilst getting first-hand practical experience through a range of inpatient and community nursing placements with LPFT.
+Meet Kayna, one of our first Nurse Apprentices.
+Kayna is now studying for a BSc Mental Health Nursing degree.
+She is also gaining practical experience through her inpatient and community nursing placements.

-Kayna had previously followed the traditional route of doing her nursing training at a university in York, but struggled with being away from home, as well as the financial pressures of studying for a degree.
-Our apprenticeship removed these worries and enabled Kayna to continue working towards a career in her dream profession.
+Previously, Kayna had previously followed the traditional route of University based nurse training.
+However, she struggled with both the social and finanical pressures of studying away from home.
+Our apprenticeship removed these worries.
+Kayna is now working towards a career in her dream profession.

 She said: “My grandma was a nurse and I have always wanted to follow in her footsteps, but after my experience at university, I was worried I wouldn’t be able to.